YlvaH/proj-mgmt/writing.md

 ## Steps in the process

 1. Write paper/article
-#.
-Make tables, graphs & figures
+2. Make tables, graphs & figures
-2. Rewrite
-2. Submit
+3. Submit
-#.
-Wait
+4. Wait
-3a.
-Get accepted -> 4
+5a.
+Get accepted -> 6
-3b.
-Get rejected -> 5
+5b.
+Get rejected -> 7
-4. Celebrate, have a beer & a break
+6. Celebrate, have a beer & a break
-5. Revise & resubmit
+7. Weep, revise & resubmit
-#.
-Wait some mote
+8. Wait some more
+9. Get accepted and celbrate
+10. Reflection - What went wrong and how to improve?